The Real Housewives of Miami

-The Real Housewives of Miami, abbreviated RHOM, is an American reality television series broadcast on Bravo with distribution rights to Peacock.
+The Real Housewives of Miami, abbreviated RHOM, is an American reality television series broadcast on Bravo.
 The Miami series is the seventh installment of The Real Housewives franchise, and it follows the personal and professional lives of women who live in or near Miami, Florida.
 It has aired seven seasons in total; with the first season having premiered on February 22, 2011, and the most recent season, seventh season, premiered on June 11, 2025.

-The first season consisted of original cast members: Lea Black, Adriana de Moura, Alexia Nepola, Marysol Patton, Larsa Pippen and Cristy Rice, with no recurring cast members.
+The first season consisted of original cast members: Lea Black, Adriana de Moura, Alexia Nepola, Marysol Patton, Larsa Pippen and Cristy Rice.
 The shows current cast includes Guerdy Abraira, Lisa Hochstein, Julia Lemigova, Nepola, Pippen and Stephanie Shojaee, with Kiki Barth, de Moura and Patton appearing as friends of the housewives.
-Previous housewives who have left the show include Black, Joanna Krupa, Rice, Ana Quincoces Karent Sierra and Nicole Martin.
+Previous housewives who have left the show include Black, Joanna Krupa, Rice, Ana Quincoces, Karent Sierra, and Nicole Martin.

-Bravo broadcast the first three seasons, after which the show was put on indefinite hiatus.
-In 2021, the show was revived, and Peacock aired seasons 4 and 5 before Bravo rebroadcast it for season six.
+Bravo broadcast the first three seasons, after which the show was effectively cancelled.
+It was revived in 2021 by Peacock, which aired seasons 4 and 5 before Bravo rebroadcast it for season six.
 Commercially, season one had the highest average viewership of 1.09 million, while season five had the lowest at 0.25 million, despite being aired several months prior on Peacock.

-Production
+Overview

-Seasons 1–3
+2010–2013: Original run

 On March 10, 2010, Bravo announced a new series called Miami Social Club, which was a restructure of the 2009 series Miami Social.
 However, after filming, the network decided to turn it into an installment of the network's The Real Housewives franchise.
 Lea Black, Adriana de Moura, Alexia Echevarria, Marysol Patton, Larsa Pippen, and Cristy Rice were announced as the show's main cast members, with no recurring characters.
 The first season premiered on February 22, 2011, and concluded on April 5, 2011.
 After the first season, both Pippen and Rice left the show for undisclosed reasons.

 Bravo renewed the show for a second season, which began on September 13, 2012, and concluded on January 8, 2013.
 Black, de Moura, and Patton returned as the series' main cast members, while four new housewives were added: Joanna Krupa, Lisa Hochstein, Ana Quincoces and Karent Sierra.
 Echevarria returned to the show as a recurring cast member to focus on her son Frankie, who had been injured in a car accident in 2011.

 The third season was renewed by Bravo and aired from August 12 to November 14, 2013.
 Black, de Moura, Hochstein, and Krupa returned as the show's main cast members.
 Echevarria was promoted back to a full-time cast member, Quincoces and Patton returned as recurring characters.
 Additionally, Sierra appeared as a guest throughout the season.
 After season three, Bravo confirmed the cancellation of the Miami series, making it the franchise's second cancellation after The Real Housewives of D.C..